- HIV may contribute to kidney disease but the two most common causes are diabetes and high blood pressure.

 Who is at risk?

-People over the age of 50, including people living with HIV, are at greater risk of kidney disease.
-Because of genetic factors, you are at greater risk if a close family member has had kidney disease or if you are black or Asian.
+People over the age of 50, including people living with HIV, are at greater risk of chronic kidney disease.
+Because of genetic factors, you are at greater risk if a close family member has had kidney disease or if you have south Asian, west African or Caribbean heritage.

-Use of drugs (such as ecstasy, cocaine, ketamine and heroin) and heavy drinking can contribute to kidney problems.
+Diabetes, high blood pressure, raised cholesterol, hepatitis B and hepatitis C all make kidney problems more likely.
+Use of some recreational drugs (including ecstasy, cocaine, ketamine and heroin) and heavy drinking can contribute to kidney problems.
 Long-term use of some over-the-counter painkillers (including ibuprofen), protein supplements and some herbal products can also damage the kidneys.
-It’s worth telling your doctor if you use any of these products so that he or she can monitor your kidney function.
+It’s worth telling your doctor if you use any of these products so that they can monitor your kidney function.

 Kidney disease in people living with HIV